HegemanLab/galaxy-tardis/tardis-intro.md

   --apply_config ['date']  Apply retrieved config data as of specified date --database ['date']      Restore PostgreSQL database (lose database changes since specified backup)
-     'date' can be used to specify the newest backup can be applied, i.e., exclude backups newer than the date 'date' can be any format accepted by the Linxx 'date' program (https://linux.die.net/man/1/date), which may be relative (e.g., '3 days ago') or RFC822  (e.g., '28 Apr 2019 05:20:23 -5')  [where '-5' means five hours behind UTC] or pseudo ISO8601 ('2019-04-28 05:20:23 -05:00')  [where '-05:00' means five hours behind UTC].
+     'date' can be used to specify the newest backup can be applied, i.e., exclude backups newer than the date 'date' can be any format accepted by the Linux 'date' program (https://linux.die.net/man/1/date), which may be relative (e.g., '3 days ago') or RFC822  (e.g., '28 Apr 2019 05:20:23 -5')  [where '-5' means five hours behind UTC] or pseudo ISO8601 ('2019-04-28 05:20:23 -05:00')  [where '-05:00' means five hours behind UTC].
          It is quite flexible, so go ahead and try something that makes sense to you.
-  --db_upgrade             Upgrade PostgreSQL to match installed Galaxy version --Miniconda3             Upgrade /export/_conda to the latest Miniconda3 version. (experimental, requires lynx) --Miniconda2             Upgrade /export/_conda to the latest Miniconda2 version. (experimental, requires lynx)
+  --db_upgrade             Upgrade PostgreSQL to match installed Galaxy version --Miniconda3             Upgrade /export/_conda to the latest Miniconda3 version.
+     This requires that Lynx be installed.
+  --Miniconda2             Upgrade /export/_conda to the latest Miniconda2 version.
-     Upgrading to Miniconda2 will pointless once Galaxy has sunseted Python 2.
+     Upgrading to Miniconda2 will pointless once Galaxy has sunseted Python 2 unless you are installing an old version of Galaxy that used Miniconda2 and you want to maintain the Miniconda version.
+     This also requires that Lynx be installed.
 </pre>

 ---